The Process of Investigation: How to conduct Workplace Sexual Harassment and Discrimination Investigations

 - Understand special considerations for handling misconduct with employees in Protected Classes (Prohibits harassment and discrimination in employment based on race, color, ancestry, national origin, religion, creed, age if over 40, mental and physical disability, sex/gender including pregnancy, childbirth, breastfeeding, or related medical conditions; sexual orientation, gender identity/gender expression, medical condition, genetic information, marital status, and military/veteran status)

-- How to conduct an effective sexual harassment investigation when an employee files a complaint and follow sexual harassment investigation process
+- How to conduct an effective sexual harassment investigation when an employee files a complaint and follow the sexual harassment investigation process

 - Documentation and Confidentiality guidelines; Proper evidence collection procedures, including the use of Digital Forensics